NKI-AI/direct/paper.md

 DIRECT is the main software used for research by the MRI Reconstruction team of the Innovation Centre for Artificial Intelligence (ICAI) - AI for Oncology group of the Netherlands Cancer Institute (NKI).

-## Challanges
+## Challenges
-DIRECT has been used for MRI Reconstruction results submissions in the fastMRI challange [@fastmri2021] and the Multi-Coil MRI Reconstruction challenge [@beauferris2020multichannel].
+DIRECT has been used for MRI Reconstruction result submissions in the fastMRI challenge  [@fastmri2021] and the Multi-Coil MRI Reconstruction challenge [@beauferris2020multichannel].

 ## Publications
 Papers using DIRECT: